Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 When to hire a fractional CFO for medical practices

-You should hire a fractional CFO for medical practices when the cost of unclear decisions is higher than the cost of CFO-level leadership.
-If you’re scaling patient volume, adding providers, or opening a new location, “good bookkeeping” is no longer enough.
+You should hire a fractional CFO for medical practices when the cost of unclear decisions is higher than the cost of a full time CFO alternative that gives you high level financial management.
+If you’re scaling patient volume, adding providers, or opening a new location, rising financial complexity and other complex financial demands are signs that “good bookkeeping” is no longer enough.

 Clear signals include: